Zakaria-Tajer/Appointment-booking-app-for-a-doctor-s-office/README.md

 ## Getting Started

-## Frontend with NEXTJS and Tailwindcss
+## Frontend with NEXTJS and Tailwindcss and Redux toolkit

 First, run the development server: